falk-m/blog/posts/2025-02-26-uuids/README.md

 }
 ```

-## uuid V7
+## UUID V7

 There is still the problem that InnoDB stores data in the primary key order.
-Completly random uuids results in fragmentation and can slow down index traversal and degrade query performance.
+Completely random UUIDs results in fragmentation and can slow down index traversal and degrade query performance.

-In the [shopware sourcecode](https://github.com/shopware/shopware/blob/d9391e13ac343f1164b3543f508541dec1682657/src/Core/Framework/Uuid/Uuid.php#L47) I found the information that shopware use the V7 version of uuids.
+In the [Shopware source code](https://github.com/shopware/shopware/blob/d9391e13ac343f1164b3543f508541dec1682657/src/Core/Framework/Uuid/Uuid.php#L47) I found the information that Shopware use the V7 version of UUIDs.
-V7 UUID using a timestamp, a counter and a cryptographically strong random number to geneate uuids.
+V7 UUID using a timestamp, a counter and a cryptographically strong random number to generate UUIDs.
 It generates bytes that combine a 48-bit timestamp in milliseconds since the Unix Epoch with 80 random bits.
-That solves the problems of scattered database records and make the uuids sortable in a meaningful way (i.e., insert order)
+That solves the problems of scattered database records and make the UUIDs sortable in a meaningful way (i.e., insert order)

-See a full empamle in the [souce code here](https://github.com/falk-m/blog/tree/master/posts/2025-02-26-uuids).
+See a full example in the [source code here](https://github.com/falk-m/blog/tree/master/posts/2025-02-26-uuids).

-## optimization
+## Optimization

-[pingcap](https://www.pingcap.com/article/mastering-uuid-storage-in-mysql/) descript in their article diffrent ways to performance improvements.
+[Pingcap](https://www.pingcap.com/article/mastering-uuid-storage-in-mysql/) describe in their article different ways to performance improvements.

-- clustered indexes ```CREATE TABLE my_table (  uuid_column BINARY(16) PRIMARY KEY CLUSTERED,  ...)```
+- Clustered indexes ```CREATE TABLE my_table (  uuid_column BINARY(16) PRIMARY KEY CLUSTERED,  ...)```
 - Prefix Indexing ```CREATE INDEX idx_prefix ON my_table (uuid_column(8))```
 - Partitioning ```CREATE TABLE my_table (  uuid_column BINARY(16),  ...)
 PARTITION BY HASH(uuid_column)```